Thursday, 29 January 2015

 This change made the hour markers smaller, since now a part of them were made up of metal rather than being a full dot of luminous compound.
 It represented a big change to the look of the dial, in my view.

 Another change was the switch from a raised plexiglas crystal to a flat mineral crystal (before the later switch to sapphire crystal) and this, to me, took a little warmth away from the dial.
-I now felt that these changes altered the aesthetics of this watch and I wasn't sure I liked what they'd done to this classic dive watch.
+I now felt that these changes altered the aesthetics of this watch and I wasn't sure I if liked what they'd done to this classic dive watch.

 picture courtesy of www.bernardwatch.com